-Access to the media for electioneering purposes is regulated by the Public Offices Election Law, and basically ensures a well-defined rule set for all candidates.
-Since 2013 the law has allowed the use of social media such as Twitter in electoral campaigning as well as more liberal use of banner advertisements.
+Access to media for electioneering purposes is regulated by the Public Offices Election Law and basically ensures a well-defined rule set for all candidates.
+Since 2013, the law has allowed the use of social media such as Twitter in electoral campaigning and provided for a more liberal use of banner advertisements.
 The use of such campaign-communications tools has varied among parties and candidates.
 Regulations are in place to prevent abuses such as the use of false online identities.